 I gave myself a little bit of a pep talk in the weeks before I went back to work.
 Remember how I said I was a go-getter?!
 Well, I can be kind of a mean boss to myself.
 I hope I’m fun to work for (you’d have to ask my business manager), but I can be hard on myself.

 Knowing this, I try to speak truth over myself.
 I want to remember that work gets to be a joy!
 I don’t have to hustle for my work to matter.
 I’m not really about hustling… at least not in the traditional sense of the word: “busy movement and activity.”

-So I’m giving myself all of April to catch back up, to get going on blog posts and emails and finalize my business goals for the year.
-It’s time to look at pageview and user statistics on the blog, open rate for email marketing, and anything else I need to tidy up before moving forward!
+So I’m giving myself all of April to catch back up, to get going on blog posts and emails, and finalize my business goals for the year.
+It’s time to look at pageviews and user statistics on the blog, open rate for email marketing, and anything else I need to tidy up before moving forward!

 You and me both!
 Pin this image so you can come back to it anytime.